griffintalan/client_project/README.md

 ## Conclusions

 Our analysis of the projections for the spread of COVID-19 shows that, even though the prevalence of the disease was already declining in many communities due to social distancing, a significant number of communities remain at risk for severe COVID conditions over the next few months.
-Most states are likely to have at least one day of severe COVID conditions, and some (such as North Carolina, Pennsylvania, and Arizona) are projected to remain under severe conditions until late July and into August.
-The national projections put the state of California around the mean for severe COVID conditions during this period.
-However, the more granular projections for the state itself reveals that less than half of California counties are likely to experience severe COVID conditions before the end of June.
-In other words, within California, the pandemic is likely to remain concentrated in a relatively small number of counties, mostly in Southern California around Los Angeles and in Northern California’s Bay Area around San Francisco.
+(See the COVID Readm file.)

 The natural disaster data information will be very useful in determining which months and types of disasters are likely to happen in each state and allocate resources where and when they are needed.
 As a nation, the months where we expect the highest frequency of natural disasters are June to August each year.
 California, Washington and Texas are the states from May through August that might be impacted with these natural diasters.
 Shasta, Kern and Los Angeles are the counties within Califronia where there is a higher propability of having these natural disasters from May through August.
 Fire and earthquakes are the natural disaster types that can affect the spread of COVID-19 in the state of California through May to August.